 Providing Compassionate Legal Guidance

-At Hoge Partners, PLLC, our attorneys have four decades of combined experience safeguarding the interests of Kentucky parents and their children.
+At HP Law, PLLC, our attorneys have four decades of combined experience safeguarding the interests of Kentucky parents and their children.
 If you and your spouse are unable to amicably agree on a custody matter, let us help.

 We will attempt to negotiate and work with the other parent and their lawyer before doing to court.
 Litigation, however, may be necessary.